VBog/Bg-Bible-References/readme.txt

 Shortcode [bible_epigraph ref = 'rnd' lang = 'ru'] displays the quote in the format of epigraph.

-Shortcode [bible_search context = 'Our Father' type = 'verses' lang = 'ru' /] displays the search results of phrase (parameter 'context').
+Shortcode [bible_search context = 'Our Father' type = 'verses' lang = 'ru' prll='on' /] displays the search results of phrase (parameter 'context').
 In the search query you can use wildcards: "$" - 1 аny letter, "%" - 0 or 1 аny letter, "*" - more any letters.

 Shortcode [bible_omnisearch lang = 'ru' page = '{URL}' /] displays a form element, allowing the user to enter a search query (see: [Bible_search]).
 In the parameter 'page' you must specify the URL of the page where search results will be displayed (specified shortcode [bible_search]).
 If the parameter 'page' is not set, it means the same page.